ABTSoftware/SciChart.Android.Examples/README.md

 ### Note: Maven Feed Setup

 To build, you will need an internet connection to download Maven dependencies.
-Maven depends are listed in the [build.gradle files within the examples application](https://github.com/ABTSoftware/SciChart.Android.Examples/blob/master/v2.x/Examples/app/build.gradle)
+Maven depends are listed in the [build.gradle files within the examples application](https://github.com/ABTSoftware/SciChart.Android.Examples/blob/master/v2.x/Examples/app/build.gradle), for example:

 ```
 repositories {